ComradDoge/DogeEU4/README.md

 Additionally, this area will have changes to various small values, mostly in defines but for the most part its easier for interested people to just go to those files directly and check the changes.

 ---------------------------------------------------------
--"#Colonial Region Lock" for changes that blocks colonies from colonizing outside regions until independent -Localisation and province_names has New World Province Localisation mod import.
+- "#Colonial Region Lock" for changes that blocks colonies from colonizing outside regions until independent
+- Localisation and province_names has New World Province Localisation mod import.